iBidElectric Newsletter

 Here, we offer the most unique training system for electrical estimators available.
 Yes, there are other training courses available.
 Typically these are conducted offline in a remote classroom that can require travel time & lodging.
 Our course is conducted entirely online.

-Phase 1 – Learn By Watching
+Part 1 – Learn By Watching

 Phase I – Study at your own pace.